Rates: $25 — $35 Taxes and fees are not included. Rates subject to change. $5 reservation fee per site is non-refundable.

 The park has a total of 87 campsites, all with picnic tables, grills and electric and water hookups.
-There are also 30 tent and pop-up sites available.
-Three bathhouses provide hot showers, lavatories and commodes.
+Three bathhouses provide hot showers and bathrooms.
 There is a laundromat and a dumping station for self-contained camping rigs.
 The campground is open year-round.
 Maximum stay is two weeks.
 No primitive camping at Cedars.

 New Firewood Policy – Effective June 1, 2016 - DON’T MOVE FIREWOOD